lastw/dogify/README.md

 ## much browser support

-Dogify works on the bleeding edge of the web (at least in Chrome 33).
+Dogify works on the bleeding edge of the web (Chrome 34+; if you want to try it in Chrome 33- console, you have to call **dogify()** to enable the full power of dogify — there are some issues with CommandLineAPI prototype).

 ## roadmap

-- Get rid of the `console._commandLineAPI.wow` issue
 - Many tests
 - Such nod js

 ## license